JohnTagliaferro/JohnTagliaferro.github.io/README.md

 This is a website about Karl Wilson, including his Resume, an image, and a short bio.

-1. Currently everything except the hosted page in my tufts cs account has been implemented correctly.
+1. Everything has been implemented correctly.

 2. I have not collaborated with anyone for this assignment.